 (Note: Both The One Minute Manager and The One Minute Entrepreneur are good books with simple messages: clear goals make managing far easier and better for everyone involved. )

 Looking back at the past I should have done this more often.
 Most of the companies I’ve ever worked for do #1 occasionally and #3 every year but almost never do #2.
 Day to day coaching is the hardest but it provides the most value.
-The boss usually has a few areas where they think I could have done better to which my response is always, “why didn’t you say something earlier?”
+My boss usually has a few areas where they think I could have done better to which my response is always, “why didn’t you say something earlier?”
 If they had I could have corrected my behavior and brought value to both of us sooner.

 Some managers don’t tell their employees what is expected of them; they just leave things alone and mark them down when they don’t perform well.
 I would imagine some do this because they don’t know any better.
 Other do this to look good.
 They believe and/or fear ranking everyone at the highest level of the review scale will make it look like they can’t discriminate between poor and good performance.
 I’m grateful not to have a manager like that.